divVerent/aaaaxy/README.md

         the destination position.
       - This approach is simple and very immersive and has already been used in the original Super Mario Bros. game on the NES.
-      - It however is not very flexible as any non-Euclidean geometry has to be rather large and behave fully Euclidean on every screen-sized environment around positions the player can visit.
+      - It however is not very flexible as any impossible geometry has to be rather large and behave fully Euclidean on every screen-sized environment around positions the player can visit.
   - Hide anything that has no line of sight to the player.
       - This actually matches the approach used in first person 3D games